 However, we have also included sites that we are not affiliated with but we feel offer the best deals.

-We use a bunch of sites when booking our vacation accommodation and still do sometimes book direct with the property.
-We always compare what is offered directly on the hotels website with what the web booking site is offering.
+We use a bunch of sites when booking our vacation accommodation and still do sometimes book directly with the property.
+We always compare what is offered directly on the hotel’s website with what the web booking site is offering.
 If there is no difference we go with the booking site.
 Unless its a really special hotel or occasion.
-In those cases we like to book directly so we can let the hotel know how important it is to us.
+In those cases, we like to book directly so we can let the hotel know how important it is to us.

 So who do we use for Short Stays

 We often start by comparing prices on Hotels Combined.
 It’s a site we trust and it’s a very quick way to see what’s available and the best price it is going for.

 We started to use Hotels.com because they offer a great reward program with one free night for every ten nights you book.
 We have managed to redeem four free night in the last couple of years which is very handy.
 The free nights are worth an average of your booking cost over the ten night in question.
 Often you can also book and pay at the destination with free cancellation up to a few days before.
 I have used this to watch prices and if they drop re-book at the reduced rate.

 Booking.com has been great too, especially when travelling in Southern Europe with many small hotels and apartments listed that are not on other sites.
 After you have booked several nights with Booking.com you achieve Genius status which results in lower rates, a dedicated customer service line and better deals (extras, late checkout etc).
 We have had this status for a few years now and it makes a big difference.